-Given a revenue instance, G = (V, E, w), where $V = \{1, 2, ..., n\}$ , we denote by OPT both the optimal revenue tree and its yielded revenue (it will be clear from context which of these definitions we will be referring to).
-Given an HC tree, T, we denote by R(T) the revenue it yields and for any similarity edge, e, we denote by $R_T(e)$ the revenue gained by the edge e with respect to the HC tree, T (i.e., $R_T(e) = w_e(n - |T_e|)$ ).
+Definition 1.
+Given a revenue instance G = (V, E, w), we denote the optimal revenue tree by OPT.

+We shall abuse notation and refer both to the optimal revenue tree and to its generated revenue as OPT (it will be clear from context which of these definitions we will be referring to).

+Definition 2.
+Given an HC tree T, we denote by R(T) the revenue it yields and for any similarity edge e, we denote by $R_T(e)$ the revenue gained by the edge e with respect to the HC tree, T.